 # Bleeding Edge Updates

-To receive bleeding edge updates of October CMS, target the
+To receive bleeding edge updates of October CMS, change the minimum stability setting to

 develop branch in the composer.json file.
 For example: